Page of information and resources related to my workshop "Breaking down barriers with Free/Open Source Software in Education".

 When you already know a commercial program that does a particular function, these websites help you to find Open Source alternatives.

-Information specific to what I currently use at BIS
+Information specific to what we currently use at BIS

-- http://www.ubermix.org – The customized education-oriented system that I have been using for our Primary and Middle School students.
+- http://www.ubermix.org – The customized education-oriented system that we have been using for our Primary and Middle School students.
 Very recommended!
+Lots of software pre-installed, and very successfully deployed across multiple school districts in the U.S.

 - http://www.ubuntu.com - The most popular Linux distribution right now.
 If you are not sure which version of Linux to try when you are getting started, you can't go wrong with this one.